rfielding/octaveRounder/README.md

 Once you have all of the parts you need, configure them and plug them together.
 This diagram gives a complete inventory of what needs to be done.
 Note that you can make a minimal (and not optically isolated!)
-MIDI shield with two female MIDI DIN connectors and a pair of 220 Ohm resistors, but that may not be more hazardous than you would like for the MIDI device that this is to be plugged into.
+MIDI shield with two female MIDI DIN connectors and a pair of 220 Ohm resistors, but you may judge it to be too hazardous for the MIDI device that this is to be plugged into.

 ![Inventory](images/wiring1.png)

 #What it does